Catherine Keener

-Catherine Ann Keener (born March 26, 1959) is an American actress.
+Catherine Keener (born March 26, 1959) is an American actress.
 She has portrayed disgruntled and melancholic yet sympathetic women in independent films, as well as supporting roles in studio films.
 She has been nominated twice for the Academy Award for Best Supporting Actress, for Being John Malkovich (1999) and for her portrayal of author Harper Lee in Capote (2005).
+Her performance as Gertrude Baniszewski in An American Crime (2007) earned her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie.
+Her other accolades include nominations for a BAFTA Award and two Golden Globe Awards.

-Keener also starred in live-action roles in the films The 40-Year-Old Virgin (2005), Into the Wild (2007), Synecdoche, New York (2008), Percy Jackson & the Olympians: The Lightning Thief (2010), and Get Out (2017), as well as a starring voice role in Incredibles 2 (2018).
+Keener also starred in live-action roles in the films The 40-Year-Old Virgin (2005), Into the Wild (2007), Synecdoche, New York (2008), Percy Jackson & the Olympians: The Lightning Thief (2010), Get Out (2017), and Joker: Folie à Deux (2024), as well as starring voice roles in The Croods (2013), its sequel The Croods: A New Age (2020), and Incredibles 2 (2018).
 Keener is the muse of director Nicole Holofcener, having appeared in each of Holofcener's first five films.
 She also appeared in each of director Tom DiCillo's first four films, and three films directed by Spike Jonze.
 From 2018 to 2020, she starred in the Showtime dramedy series Kidding.

 Early life and education

-Keener was born on March 26, 1959, in Miami, Florida, the third of five children of Evelyn (née Jamiel) and Jim Keener, a manager of a mattress store in Hialeah, Florida.
-She is of Irish descent on her father's side, and of Lebanese descent on her mother's.
-Keener was raised in Hialeah as a Catholic and attended Catholic schools.
+Keener was born to Jim and Evelyn (née Jamiel) Keener.
+Her father was of Irish descent and her mother is of Lebanese descent.
+Keener was raised in Hialeah, Florida as a Catholic and attended Catholic schools.
 She attended Monsignor Edward Pace High School.

-Keener's sister, Elizabeth Keener, is also an actress and a real estate agent working for Sotheby's in Los Angeles.

 Keener attended Wheaton College, in Norton, Massachusetts.
 She majored in American Studies, also enrolling in a theater course.
 Her first theatrical production was the Wendy Wasserstein play Uncommon Women and Others, during her junior year at Wheaton.
 She graduated with her Bachelor of Arts from Wheaton College in 1983.